Look on her Works, ye Mighty, and despair!

 There are two places I always visit when I’m in London: The Victoria and Albert Museum and the Leighton House Museum in Holland Park.
 The V&A describes itself, accurately, as “the world’s leading museum of art and design.”
 It’s easily my favourite museum in this world, or any other.
-The Leighton House Museum is the former home and studio of Victorian artist Frederic, Lord Leighton, whose painting “Flaming June,” is one of the crowning achievements of 19th Century British art.
+The Leighton House Museum is the former home and studio of Victorian artist Frederic, Lord Leighton, whose painting “Flaming June,” is one of the

 It’s an old, sad story.
 After the turn of the 20th century, Victorian artists like Leighton fell out of favour with both the critics and the public.
 And few of them fell so fast and so far as Leighton’s friend, Lawrence Alma-Tadema.
 By the 1960s, Alma-Tadema’s “The Finding of Moses,” the picture at the top of this note, was cut out of its frame by a gallery, because a buyer was only interested in the elaborate frame itself.